mark-watson/Java-AI-Book/manuscript/neural_networks.md

-## Back Propagation Neural Networks  {#backprop}
+## Backpropagation Neural Networks  {#backprop}

-The next neural network model that we will use is called back propagation, also known as back-prop or delta rule learning.
+The neural network model that we use is called backpropagation, also known as back-prop or delta rule learning.
 In this model, neurons are organized into data structures that we call layers.
-The [Figure showing Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden) shows a simple neural network with two layers; this network is shown in two different views: just the neurons organized as two one-dimensional arrays, and as two one-dimensional arrays with the connections between the neurons.
+The figure [Backpropagation network with No Hidden Layer](#nn-backprop-no-hidden) shows a simple neural network with two layers; this network is shown in two different views: just the neurons organized as two one-dimensional arrays, and as two one-dimensional arrays with the connections between the neurons.
 In our model, there is a connection between two neurons that is characterized by a single floating-point number that we will call the connection’s weight.
 A weight **W_{i,j}** connects input neuron **i** to output neuron **j**.
 In the back propagation model, we always assume that a neuron is connected to every neuron in the previous layer.

 A key feature of back-prop neural networks is that they can be efficiently trained.
 Training is performed by calculating sets of weights for connecting each layer.
 As we will see, we will train networks by applying input values to the input layer, allowing these values to propagate through the network using the current weight values, and calculating the errors between desired output values and the output values from propagation of input values through the network.